This is written for folks curious about optimizing a Helium Hotspot placement.

 First, and recommended: Don’t buy anything, just use the antenna your hotspot came with.
 Get your density and view squared away first.

-Third, if you feel like you need something higher gain and you understand the trade offs of a higher gain antenna, get the 8 dBi RAK from Parley.
+Third, if you feel like you need something higher gain and you understand the trade offs of a higher gain antenna, get a higher gain antenna from McGill.

 “But, but, what about the [insert fancy antenna] I read about on the Discord chat?
 Shouldn’t I get the most powerful antenna possible?
 I want more money!”

 No. Re-read the above piece on having a “too powerful” antenna.